anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 Prior to Version 9.6, a sort or join resulted in the download of all the data and the server performed sort and/or join locally.

 Version 9.6 includes sort and join pushdown.
 Thus, sort or join operation can be performed by the remote server.
-On the one hand it unloads the server running the query, on the other hand, the remote server will be able to use appropriate join algorithm or an index for sorting the data.
+On the one hand, there is less load on the local server running the query, on the other hand, the remote server will be able to use appropriate join algorithm or an index for sorting the data.